izabelcavassim/PG_2018/Exercises/Week02/Mapping_tutorial.md

 IGV software
 ------------

-IGV is a Integrative Genomics viewer and can be very useful to look at the results of Mapping and SNP calling.
+IGV is an Integrative Genomics viewer and can be very useful to look at the results of Mapping and SNP calling.
 We have not installed it in the cluster, so you can download it to your machine you can go to its [website](http://software.broadinstitute.org/software/igv/).
 Three files